When it’s a matter of moms and babies, St. Michael’s neonatal experts are ready 24/7.

 Our new NICU will have private, spacious rooms and a unique transitional care unit outfitted with the most advanced equipment and the latest in infection control.
 The NICU will be designed to keep families together because St. Michael’s studies have shown that’s what produces the best outcomes.
 We will provide the right care, in the right space, at the right time.
 Everyone benefits, including our most disadvantaged patients.

-The NICU will be on the 15th floor of the Peter Gilgan Patient Care Tower and will provide expectant mothers with the most comprehensive care in the country from the world’s finest health-care experts.
+The NICU will provide expectant mothers with the most comprehensive care in the country from the world’s finest health-care experts.

 St. Michael’s is building the NICU of the future.
 We need your help to make it happen.

 Donate online today, or contact Erin Baier for more information.